nthState/Haptrix/README.md

 Search for a Haptic to suit your needs, download into the macOS App, or play on your iOS Device.

+## Swift Package

+If you want to download your Haptic files into your App without re-building, use the [HaptrixSync](https://github.com/nthState/HaptrixSync) Package

 Visit [https://www.haptrix.com](https://www.haptrix.com)